manuelelopez/manuelelopez/README.md

 - 👋 Hi, I’m @manuelelopez
-- 👀 I’m interested in coding python and java
+- 👀 I’m interested in devops
-- 🌱 I’m currently learning both of them
+- 🌱 I’m currently being trainee
-- 💞️ I’m looking to collaborate on new easy projects
-- 📫 How to reach me ... manuelelopez@gmail.com
+- 💞

 <!---
 manuelelopez/manuelelopez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.